-Critical language refers to the use of standardised communication in which specific terms or phrases have a clear, mutually agreed meaning.
+Critical language refers to the use of standardised communication in which specific terms or phrases have a clearly defined, mutually understood meaning.

-CICO Rescue is the term used by the Vortex Approach to describe emergency cannula or scalpel cricothyroidotomy/tracheotomy.
+CICO Rescue is the term used by the Vortex Approach to describe emergency cannula or scalpel cricothyroidotomy/tracheotomy procedures required during can't intubate, can't oxygenate (CICO) events.
 Unlike many other terms applied to this procedure (emergency surgical airway, emergency front-of-neck access, invasive airway access, infraglottic rescue, etc) CICO Rescue satisfies the criteria required of such a term in being simple, intuitive, precise, unintimidating and inclusive of both cannula/scalpel techiques performed on either the cricothyroid membrane or trachea.

 There is considerable variation in the way the CICO acronym is verbalised by clinicians.
 In addition to spelling out C-I-C-O, phonetics range across Kick-Koh, See-Koh, Chee-Koh, Sic-Koh and Psy-Koh.
 To facilitate clear, efficient communication during an airway crisis, the Vortex Approach encourages consistent prounciation of the CICO acronym as Ky-Koh.